C-Platts/EmployeeProject/README.md

   - Retrieving the number of records in the database
   - Truncating the table

   ThreadPool creates the number of threads specified as passed into the constructor.
-Creating anymore than 149 threads on my machine returns a "Too many connections" message from the server.
+Although the program can create multiple threads, be sure to check the maximum number of connections your database of choice